syn-jack-allen/prioriti-cdk/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

+## Deploying

+To deploy, run `cdk deploy`.
+This will use the configuration under the profile named 'personal'.